-Cutleaf Japanese Maple is primarily valued in the landscape or garden for its cascading habit of growth.
-It has attractive green deciduous foliage.
-The small deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of gold and orange in the fall.
+Ojishi Japanese Maple is primarily valued in the landscape or garden for its cascading habit of growth.
+It features subtle corymbs of burgundy flowers rising above the foliage in mid spring before the leaves.
+It has attractive dark green deciduous foliage which emerges rose in spring.
+The crinkled palmate leaves are highly ornamental and turn outstanding shades of gold, orange and coppery-bronze in the fall.
+The rough gray bark and red branches add an interesting dimension to the landscape.